Country profile

 Sparse R&D investment and a small research workforce slow experimentation and delay new ideas from reaching learners.
 Policy execution and regulatory capacity remain weak, leaving reforms fragmented and hard to sustain.
 Girls outperform boys in secondary pathways, adding pressure to address male dropout risks.

-Infrastructure, Governance, and Human Capital present a near-term leapfrog opportunity: performance is just below the global average, backed by enough observed data to support forward planning.
-Regionally, School Access and Gender Parity lags peers the most, signalling where investment could have the highest impact.
+Infrastructure, Governance, Human Capital, and School Access and Gender Parity present a near-term leapfrog opportunity: performance is just below the global average, backed by enough observed data to support forward planning.

 Key insights